'}}

 Saint Joseph Vaz is most prominently known for his missionary work amidst the persecution of Catholics during the 17th century in Sri Lanka.
 He was a dedicated priest from Goa, India who willingly embarked on a dangerous journey to Ceylon (now Sri Lanka) where the Catholic faith was under fire by the Dutch colonists occupying the island.

-See also Oliver Plunkett
+See also Romaric

 Born on April 21, 1651, Saint Joseph Vaz developed a deep religious conviction at a young age and was ordained as a priest in 1676.
 Recognizing the severe plight of Catholics in Sri Lanka, he made it his mission to strengthen their faith and provide them with the sacraments, despite the severe penalties imposed by the Dutch on those practicing or promoting Catholicism.